wichtounet/wichtounet.github.io/posts/2017/10/expression-templates-library-etl-1-2-complete-gpu-support.rst

 will help regular use cases of the library by compiling much faster.

 Overall, the support for complex numbers has been improved in ETL.
-There are more routines that are supported and :code:`etl::complex` is better supported throughout the code.
+There are more routines that are supported and `etl::complex` is better supported throughout the code.
 I'll still work on this in the future to make it totally complete.

 The internal code also has a few new changes.
 First, all traits have been rewritten to use variable templates instead of struct traits.
 This makes the code much nicer in my opinion.
-Moreover, I've started experimenting with C++17 :code:`if constexpr`.
+Moreover, I've started experimenting with C++17 `if constexpr`.
 Most of the if conditions that can be transformed to if constexpr have been annotated with comments that I can quickly enable or disable so that I can test the impact of C++17, especially on compilation time.